- Shortness of Breath

 St. Patrick's "Good Samaritan" Financial Assistance Program (Nevada, IA)

-515-233-3567 / cari.mcpartland@USC.salvationarmy.org -All assistance is by appointment only.
-Starting Monday, March 30 clients can call to schedule phone interviews for homelessness prevention dollars.
+515-233-3567 / cari.mcpartland@USC.salvationarmy.org - Rent/utility/other emergency assistance.
+All assistance is by appointment only.
+Call to schedule phone interviews for homelessness prevention dollars.

 The key is to make sure to communicate with those expecting a payment before the payments are due in order to show good faith but also to find out what your options are for partial or delayed payments.
 In all cases do not make promises you can not keep.
 Document the agreements you have reached so that you don’t have to count on your memory at a later date.
 Finally, follow through on your promises.

 Check the other resources on this page to see if there is a program that will either help with a critical bill or free up money so you can pay the critical bill such as utilizing a food pantry.

 Family finance program specialists are providing free, one-on-one financial conversations.
 Financial educators are available to talk about options for revising a budget, prioritizing bills, paying down debt and connecting Iowans with community resources to stretch reduced incomes.
 Iowans can connect with a family finance specialist by phone or email.
 The conversations are free and confidential.
 Click the link above for more info.

 Story County has historically been one of the most food insecure counties in all of Iowa.
 The COVID-19 pandemic has impacted our local food insecurity.
 In the link above you can find information on a variety of food resources, including food pantries county-wide and other food resources available to you.
 If you have any resources to add, updates, or questions, please contact Anneke Mundel, Community Impact Director at UWSC.